hmcts/bar-web-performance-tests/README.md

-# bar-web-performance-tests
-BAR Web Performance tests - nightly pipeline
+# BAR Web Performance tests - Nightly Pipeline

-Author: Kapil Jain
+Contains 3 journeys:

+* Fee clerk - Creates a payment and submits it to the senior fee clerk
+* Senior fee clerk - Approves the payment and submits it to the DM clerk
+* DM clerk - Approves the payment and transfers it to BAR